Staying vigilant and responding to COVID-19 symptoms

 The National Clinical Director has also written an open letter to parents and carers providing guidance on how COVID-19 symptoms differ from those of other infections circulating at this time of year.
 Some of the key points to ensure that parents, carers and staff are aware of are as follows:

-- People who live in the same household as a person with symptoms must also self-isolate straight away and stay at home.
-Only those developing COVID-19 symptoms should be tested.
+- people who live in the same household as a person with symptoms must also self-isolate straight away and stay at home

 Staff can book a test through www.nhsinform.scot, the employer referral portal (for staff only – see below) or, if they cannot get online, by calling 0800 028 2816.
 Parents and carers can book a test on a child’s behalf.